jampaniharish/OnlineScripts/README.md

-This is sample repository for my online scripts
+This is my online scripts repository